AceCentre/X80/firmware/python-five-switch-remote/README.md

 - Short press - Will press space
 - Medium press - Will press CMD+H
-- Long press - Will press EJECT
+- Long press - Will press EJECT followed by CTRL+TAB

 The timings and keys can all be configured in the `user_constants.py` file.